• HOME

 Rouen Half-Timbered Houses

 I was heading to Paris to take care of three lovely cats and managed to add a few days before reaching the French capital.
-Soon, I found out that I needed much more time than three stretched days and that I would have to hire a car to get around quicker and easier.
+Soon, I found out that to visit Normandy I needed much more time than three stretched days.
+Furthermore, I would have to hire a car to get around quicker and easier.
 However, I didn’t want to rush.
 In my imagination, Normandy was a region calling for slow travel, taking the time to savor the small things.

 And so Rouen it was.